lingamvamshikrishnareddy/Gunviolence/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or suggestions, please contact [Your Name] at [your-email@example.com].
+For questions or suggestions, please contact Lingam Vamshi at lingamvamshikrishnareddy@gmail.com

 Acknowledgements
 Thanks to all contributors and supporters of this project.